felipez3r0/openclasses/README.md

 [ LOGO ]

-Using the OGC method universities can improve their classes, students can participate in the classes building processes and professionals can suggest/improve classes to adapt to the actual needs of the market.
+Using the OGC method universities can improve their classes, professors can share their content, students can participate in the classes building processes and professionals can suggest/improve classes to adapt to the actual needs of the market.

 ## The OGC method